Why is the ARCC System the Best e-bike conversion kit available?

 The pod itself is highly robust, thanks to its high-grade fabrication.
 Most of the components are CNC-machined from solid billets of 5083 grade Alplan aluminium alloy, which is highly durable and corrosion resistant, and the pieces are then polished, hard anodised and weather-sealed.
 Additionally, the Bluetooth controller sits snugly in a lipped cradle with a magnetic grip, that means it is easy to take out but hard to accidently knock loose.
 And the pod comes with a five-year guarantee from ARCC.

-Smart, light, and durable
+Smart, light, and innovative

 Constantly regulated and updated by a committed team of technicians and product designers at our Cambridgeshire site, the pod is the latest innovation of a company committed to keeping development and engineering in Britain.